-DCC has given early commitment to this by reviving the leisure travel element of its programme of service improvements under its New Funding for Supported Services 2020/2021 allocation.
+DCC has given early commitment to this by reviving the leisure travel element of its programme of service improvements under its New Funding for Supported Services allocation.
 This is not only good for the bus network, but also contributes to the recovery of the tourist industry which is so vital to Devon.
-Service developments postponed from Summer 2020 were introduced for Summer 2021, together with an extended season until late October.
+Service developments postponed from Summer 2020 were ran in both Summer 2021 and 2022, together with an extended season until late October.
 These operated alongside imaginative commercial initiatives from our bus companies.